womeninrobotics/womeninrobotics.github.io/pages/project-advance.md

 ## Why We Started Project Advance

 Robotics is a fast-growing field touching many different industries.
 Although there are several prominent women and nonbinary leaders in the space, more can be done to pave a smoother path for the next generation.
-Project Advance aims to connect up-and-coming women and nonbinary people in robotics with those a few years ahead in their careers to provide actionable advice on how to accelerate their advancement.
+Research shows that high-value mentoring happens between people 4-5 years apart in career stages.
+Project Advance aims to make those connections to facilitate the advancement of women and non-binary people in robotics.
 We will be launching the first beta of this program this summer, drawing inspiration from some of the best mentorship programs in the country to create a high-trust, intimate environment with structured accountability and a sense of community.

 ## How it works